Loyalty Islands Province: Geography

-The archipelago consists of six inhabited islands: Lifou Island, Maré Island, Tiga Island, Ouvéa Island, Mouli Island, and Faiava Island, as well as several smaller uninhabited islands and islets.
+The archipelago consists of six inhabited islands – Lifou Island, Maré Island, Tiga Island, Ouvéa Island, Mouli Island, and Faiava Island – and several smaller uninhabited islands and islets.
 Their combined land area is 1,981 km².
 The highest elevation is at 138 m above sea level on Maré Island.
 The islands are part of the New Caledonia rain forests ecoregion.
 The chief export of the Loyalty Islands is copra.
-There is mining on the main island, Grand Terre.

 An earthquake of moment magnitude 7.7 was reported just after midnight on 11 February 2021 in an area south-east of the islands, with several aftershocks.
-Over 50 quakes of magnitude greater than 4.5 were recorded in less than 24 hours.
+Over 50 quakes of magnitude greater than 4.5 were recorded in less than 24 hours, and then on the 19 May another quake of the same magnitude happened and caused tsunamis detected by GeoNet's DART (Deep-ocean Assessment and Reporting of Tsunami) and hit everywhere (mostly) in the Pacific Ocean and another of the same size on 20 May triggering another tsunami warning.

 Demographics

 The people of the Loyalty Islands are of mixed Melanesian and Polynesian ancestry, with a small European minority.
 The population numbered 17,436 in the 2009 census, a 7.9% reduction from the 22,080 in the preceding 2004 census.
 In 2014 the population grew to 18,297, an increase of 4.9%, and in 2019 the population grew a further 0.1% to 18,353.

 Several thousand more Loyalty Islanders live on New Caledonia, especially in Nouméa, the capital, and in the mining areas of the main island.